Cyclokitty/100-days-of-code/log.md

 Found a data structures and algos book on Amazon today!
 I looked for any kind of js algo instruction book after a fruitless two hours on an FCC advanced algo: Inventory Update.
 My frickin' head hurts!
 It looked straight forward and I thought I had it nailed but no. Not even lightly pinned to a cork board.

 Lovely weather and it was too nice to spend it indoors at the Nodeschool coffee and code.
 Oops.
 Next month.

+## Day 47: February 19, 2017

+**Today's Progress:**
+Spent a couple of hours on CS50 course and the new data structures and algos book.
+I'm learning C language now!
+OOO!